October 18, 2016

 My answer was that, while in the end it’s all about performance, it’s extremely difficult to identify reliable predictors of superior returns.
 So difficult that it may not warrant the effort, and at worst it can result in return-chasing behavior that harms rather than helps returns.1 Fees, on the other hand, are the one component of performance we have full control over.
 So focusing on fees makes sense.

 On my ride home from Bloomberg’s studio, I continued to think about this question, and my answer.
-I realised that the question implies we need to make a choice between fees and performance, but we don’t.
+I realized that the question implies we need to make a choice between fees and performance, but we don’t.
 We can enjoy low fees and good performance.

 Here’s what they found: the most powerful predictor is low fees.3 The single strongest statement I’ve read on the topic comes from Russel Kinnel, director of research at Morningstar: